 - Social, cross-cultural and indigenous studies

 - Health and clinical psychology.

 This course has similarities to PSYC1030.
 If you have successfully completed PSYC1030, you cannot enrol in this course.

 Online Learning Activity: Assessments delivered online via Blackboard

 Tutorial / Laboratory Exercises: Research Awareness

-For students studying on-line or via distance mode a minimum of 10 hours per week for 12 weeks of self directed learning is expected.
-The number of contact hours in a minimum recommendation.
+For students studying online or via distance mode a minimum of 10 hours per week for 12 weeks of self directed learning is expected.
+The number of contact hours is a minimum recommendation.